philippe554/excelextract/README.md

 ## Key Features Summary

+  * Simple extractions directly using the command line, no config file required
   * Extracts data based on a clear JSON configuration, separating settings from the tool itself.
   * Selects input files using intuitive path strings with glob pattern support (`*`, `**`, `?`), accepting a single path or a list of paths.
   * Uses **Tokens** (like `%%ROW%%`, `%%SURVEY_SHEET%%`) as placeholders for dynamic values like row numbers or sheet names found during processing.